Quickstart

 1. Install

-PII Crawler ships as a single binary per platform.
-There is no installer — download, unpack, and put it on your PATH.
+PII Crawler ships as a single binary per platform, plus a double-clickable app for macOS and an installer for Windows.
+Command-line users can simply download, unpack, and put the binary on their PATH.

 Grab the build for your OS from the download page.